Grant Richards (actor)

-Grant Richards (born Irwin Jaffe, December 21, 1911 – July 4, 1963) was an American actor and voice actor, who appeared mainly in movies in the late 1930s through to the late 1950s.
+Grant Richards (born Irwin Jaffe, December 21, 1911 – July 4, 1963) was an American actor, who appeared mainly in movies in the late 1930s through to the late 1950s.

+Early years

+When he was known as Irwin Jaffe, Richards was a student at the University of Miami for three years.
+He performed in dramatic productions at the university and in the city's Civic Theater.

 Career

 In 1937, he became the first actor in the Federal Theatre Project to gain a film contract, signing with the Major Pictures company.

 His films include On Such a Night (1937) and Guns, Girls, and Gangsters (1959).
 Richards made three guest appearances on Perry Mason: as Jerry Haywood in the 1958 episodes "The Case of the Haunted Husband," and as Captain Kennedy in "The Case of the Sardonic Sargeant"; followed by the role of murder victim George Sherwin in the 1961 episode, "The Case of the Missing Melody".
 He also appeared in several episodes of ABC's The Untouchables.

-In 1958, he played the gunfighter and saloon owner Luke Short in an episode of western series, The Life and Legend of Wyatt Earp.
+In 1958, he played the gunfighter and saloon owner Luke Short in an episode of the western series, The Life and Legend of Wyatt Earp.
 In 1962 he played Keeler, a crooked gambler, in The Rifleman episode “Tinhorn”.